How to Use Microsoft Teams Like a Pro

 /whatsnew – Check what’s new in Teams

-/who – Ask Who (a new app that lets you search for people by name or topic) a question
+/who – Ask Who (search people by name or topic)

 Email Forwarding